 Everyone in these conditions has the right to file a 2254 motion, but it doesn't guarantee that it will be permitted.
 Federal courts will insist on clear and convincing evidence backing a writ of habeas corpus before even considering issuing one.

 Pennsylvania Criminal Appeals Attorney

 Many mistakes occur during the trial period, and at the time of sentencing, that should be corrected.
 An expert criminal appeals attorney can review your case transcript and strive to get procedural judicial errors, and other issues reviewed by courts that can reverse a conviction.
 Time is of the essence in the cases, so it's important you get an attorney involved as early in this appellate process as possible.
-Contact skilled attorney Joseph D. Lento today.
+Contact the Lento Law Firm today.